Coursera home page

 The Platform

-You need a LinkedIn account, but most people already have this and if you do not you can easily set one up.
+You need a LinkedIn account, but most people already have one, and if you do not, you can easily set one up.
 LinkedIn Learning provides recommendations for courses based on your current job title and skills (as listed in your LinkedIn profile) and what professionals like you are learning.
 Since LinkedIn Learning integrates with your LinkedIn profile, you can display completed certificates right on your LinkedIn profile.
 You can also view what others in your network are learning.

 Plan and Pricing

-What is included in the membership?
+What is included in the LinkedIn membership?

 1. Unlimited library access – Access 17,000+ courses taught by real‑world professionals.